 Special Educational Needs & Disability Information

 St Alphege CE Infant School and Sunbeams Nursery are proud to be inclusive.
-We have a newly revised policy following the changes to the Code of Practice and Children and Families Act in 2014.
-This can also be found on our website.
+Our policy is in line with the Code of Practice and Children and Families Act in 2014.
+This can be found on our website.
 The policy is reviewed annually by both staff and governors.

-There is a named Link Governor for Inclusion who works closely with School Inclusion Manager on monitoring and evaluating school systems.
+There is a named Link Governor for Inclusion who works closely with the School Inclusion Leader to monitor and evaluate school systems.
 Governors receive a very detailed report three times per year which consists of :-

 1. Current number of children identified as having Special Educational Needs and any transitions between stages

 2. Monitoring of SEND children in respect of progress and attainment